-You can add a little pond with fish where your kids can play with paper boats and interact with small fishes and other aquatic pets.
+You can add a little pond where your kids can play with paper boats and interact with each other with activities like a slip n slide.
 Have a sprinkler installed, and let them run around under the hot sun while cold water “rains” down on them.
 Water elements certainly add a different kind of experience and enjoyment to the table.

 3. Backyard Playground

 Aside from little rooms where they can play with smaller toys or simply hang out and chill with nature, a playground can also help little kids make their playtime more enjoyable.
 Swings, for instance, are a fun and soothing activity that can practice their balance and equilibrium while encouraging them to be active and energetic.